 6 Ways to Help You Air-Dry Hair Perfectly in the Winter

-1. Wash and dry at night.
+1. Wash and Dry at Night

 This step is a good idea regardless if you air-dry your hair or not.
 Instead of rough-drying your hair, squeeze or blot gently with a towel instead.
 This is much easier on damaged hair and it helps prevent frizz and breakage due to too much friction.
 You can go the extra mile with this step and squeeze your hair dry with an old cotton t-shirt, which is usually gentler than terry cloth and is even less likely to cause frizz.

-3. Add moisture.
+3. Add Moisture

 Adding moisture after washing is critical, especially during winter when there is less humidity.
 We like a quick application of Suave Professionals Avocado+Olive Oil Smoothing Leave-In Conditioning Cream to help condition as we air-dry our hair.
 It adds enough moisture to normal to dry hair, without the heavy feeling.

-4. Avoid frizz.
+4. Avoid Frizz

-One thing that can be a problem when you air-dry hair is making sure it’s not vulnerable to frizz.
+One thing that can be a problem when you’re air-drying hair is making sure it’s not vulnerable to frizz.
 This happens because the hair strand isn’t sealed down in one direction when it’s dried naturally (as opposed to when it’s blow-dried in one direction), so raised cuticles end up absorbing moisture in the air and consequently swell up, leading to a frizzy appearance.
 In short?
 It’s the worst.

 If you are particularly prone to frizzy hair, you’ll need to keep a few things in mind.
 First, the more you fuss with your hair (like combing through with your fingers, or tousling it to help it dry faster), the more likely you are to cause frizzy flyaways and unmanageable cowlicks, as you’re basically setting your hair in no particular direction as it dries.
-You can help avoid frizz by using a smoothening serum, such as TRESemmé Keratin Smooth Keratin Infusing Serum, which helps keep locks sleek, shiny and frizz-free.
+You can help avoid frizz by using a smoothening serum, like TRESemmé Keratin Smooth Keratin Infusing Serum, which helps keep locks sleek, shiny and frizz-free.